 - Elizabeth Dreike Almer, Ph.D., Professor, Retzlaff Director of Accounting

 Dr. Almer conducts research on the changing relationship between public accounting firms and their professional employees.
 Her research has focused on retention, compensation, work-life balance, flexible work arrangements, and gender and diversity in public accounting.
 Relatedly she has extended this research stream to examine accounting faculty career management topics.
 Dr. Almer also conducts research on auditor ethics and corporate governance.
 Her research has been published in many journals including Behavioral Research in Accounting, Auditing: A Journal of Practice and Theory, Research in Accounting Education, Journal of Business Ethics, The Journal of Accountancy and The CPA Journal.
-Dr. Almer serves on the editorial boards of Accounting Horizons, Issues in Accounting Education, Behavioral Research in Accounting, and Research on Professional Responsibility and Ethics in Accounting.
-In 2015 she was named an associate editor for Advances in Accounting.
+Dr. Almer serves on the editorial boards of Accounting Horizons, Issues in Accounting Education, Behavioral Research in Accounting, Journal of Accounting Education, Advances in Accounting and Research on Professional Responsibility and Ethics in Accounting.
+She is serving as the senior editor for Issues in Accounting Education from 2019 to 2021.

 - Joleen Kremin, Ph.D., CPA, Assistant Professor

 Dr. Kremin, CPA (Utah), has a B.S. and MAcc from Southern Utah University and a Ph.D. from Texas Tech University.
-Her primary research interests include judgment decision theory, auditor perceptions, cognitive biases and their impact on objective audit reports as well as competing environmental pressures on auditor cognition.
+Her primary research interests include human capital issues facing public accounting and internal audit, specifically, how can firms attract, hire and retain the best people.
 Prior to obtaining her Ph.D., Joleen worked with mostly non-profit and SEC clients in the audit practice of Tanner LC in Salt Lake City, Utah as an audit senior.

 - Kathleen Rupley, Ph.D., Associate Professor, Accounting Area Director

 Dr. Yuthas received her B.S. in Finance and her Ph.D. in Business Administration from the University of Utah.
-Dr. Her research focuses on measuring, improving, and scaling the social and environmental impact of corporations and nonprofits.
-She also works on education and policy initiatives to promote the success of microenterprises in developing countries.
-Dr. Yuthas' research in these areas has been published in a variety of journals, including Stanford Social Innovation Review, Journal of Information Systems, Journal of Business Ethics, and Journal of Developmental Entrepreneurship.
+Her research focuses primarily on business solutions to social problems.
+She has written a book and several articles on measuring and improving social and environmental performance.
+She is currently interested in the global development potential of blockchain technology and impact investing.
+Dr. Yuthas' research has been published in a variety of journals, including Stanford Social Innovation Review, Journal of Information Systems, Journal of Business Ethics, and Journal of Developmental Entrepreneurship.